theborakompanioni/angular-chess/README.md

 angular-chess
 ==================================================

-Chess Directive for AngularJS based on [angular-chessboard](https://github.com/theborakompanioni/angular-chessboard).
+Chess Directive for AngularJS based on [angular-chessboard](https://github.com/theborakompanioni/angular-chessboard)

+This is just a proof-of-concept to validate moves on a chess board managed by [angular-chessboard](https://github.com/theborakompanioni/angular-chessboard).
+This example is using [chess.js](https://github.com/jhlywa/chess.js) for move validation.

 Examples
 --------------------------------------